 Step 7: Get real-life client feedback

 Potential clients love it when you get them involved with the creative process and ask for their opinions.
 Be careful who you ask … your mum or best friend is not your ideal client!
 And again be careful that you don’t just listen for what you want to hear, rather than useful genuine feedback.
-And lastly, it’s only an opinion of one person if there is something critical they say, don’t take it too personally!
-Most of us have the problem that if we get one negative comment we focus on that much more than the 20 nice compliments we also got!
+Remember, if there is criticism, it’s only the opinion of one person so try not to take it too personally!
+It seems to be human nature to focus on the one negative comment we got much more than the 20 nice compliments we also got!

 I wouldn’t share your product ideas on social media or online at this stage.
 Instead be very focused who you share your ideas with – very similar to what you did in step 3.
 In fact, you might want to return to the people you asked then for some feedback.